devcrowley/ComfyUI_PNG-to-WEBP/README.md

 # ComfyUI PNG → WebP converter — correct EXIF format for drag-and-drop workflow loading

+Finding a script that converts ComfyUI PNGs to WebP with working metadata is very difficult.
+There are a handful of attempts floating around GitHub but they all fail silently.
+You drag the WebP into ComfyUI and nothing loads or the WebP has been stripped of the proper metadata for ComfyUI to utilize for loading workflows.
+After a lot of digging it turns out ComfyUI's WebP parser is really specific about which EXIF fields the data goes in, how it's formatted, and what other fields are allowed nearby.
+Most scripts get at least one of those wrong.

+This script is my attempt at getting it right.
+It reads the workflow and prompt data from the PNG, writes it to the correct EXIF fields, and verifies the metadata survived before doing anything permanent to your files.
+Runs on all your cores so it's reasonably fast on big folders too.

 ## HOW TO USE:

   This script will utilize every logical processor available for mass conversion of PNGs.